-Goldman Sachs then calculated and analyzed the implied last twelve months EBITDA multiple under the 60/40 election scenario and the 50/50 election scenario.
-It multiplied the implied offer prices of \$44.16 per share under the 60/40 election scenario and \$44.14 under the 50/50 election scenario (as described above under "Historical Stock Trading Analysis") by the diluted number of Southern Union shares outstanding resulting in implied market capitalizations of \$5.644 billion and \$5.642 billion, respectively.
-It then added Southern Union's net debt of \$5.001 billion, which included 50% of Citrus Corp.'s net debt (Southern Union owns 50% of Citrus Corp., the holding company for Florida Gas Transmission Company, LLC) as per its December 31, 2010 audited consolidated balance sheet, to these implied market capitalizations, resulting in implied enterprise values for Southern Union of \$10.645 billion and \$10.642 billion, respectively.
-The implied enterprise values were then divided by Southern Union's last twelve months EBITDA of \$947 million, which included 50% of Citrus Corp. is EBITDA, resulting in an implied last twelve months EBITDA multiple of 11.2x under both the 60/40 election scenario and the 50/50 election scenario.
+Goldman Sachs then calculated and analyzed the implied last twelve months EBITDA multiple under the 60/40 election scenario.
+It multiplied the implied offer price of \$40.14 per share (as described above under "Historical Stock Trading Analysis") by the diluted number of Southern Union shares outstanding resulting in an implied market capitalization of \$5.123 billion.
+It then added Southern Union's net debt of \$5.001 billion, which included 50% of Citrus Corp.'s net debt (Southern Union owns 50% of Citrus Corp., the holding company for Florida Gas Transmission Company, LLC) as per its December 31, 2010 audited consolidated balance sheet, to this implied market capitalization, resulting in an implied enterprise value was then divided by Southern Union's last twelve months EBITDA of \$947 million, which included 50% of Citrus Corp.'s EBITDA, resulting in an implied last twelve months EBITDA multiple of 10.7x under the 60/40 election scenario.
 The following table presents the results of this analysis: